 You can send the papers by mail or attach them in an email.
 The papers must reach the church office no later than one week before the baptism and preferably before.

 The family must be a member of the Danish Church in Australia.

-At least two of the sponsors must be present at the baptism itself.
+You must find at least three godparents (and a maximum of five).
+At least two of the godparents must be present at the baptism itself.